sbonds/linuxupskillchallenge/00-Azure-Free-Tier.md

 ### Change your SSH key to one you can use lots of places

 Use Azure's "Reset Password" feature to change the SSH key to an OpenSSH format key created via PuTTYGen.

+### Create a storage account to store your VM's serial port logs

+And enable serial port logging and access.
+This is a nice feature found on Azure as only a more limited version of this exists in AWS.